bgotchall/express-passport-demo/tutorial.md

  The "/" default route checks to see if a user is logged in, and if so goes the member page.
 Else it is redirected to the signup.html page.

  That signup.html page contains a simple form for email and password (and a link to bypass and login instead).  signup.html links to js/signup.js which handles the form actions.
-The submitted info is checked and cleaned up and finally a post route is invoked to the /api/signup route.
+The submitted info is checked and cleaned up and finally a POST route is invoked to the /api/signup route.

  The api-routes.js file has that route.
 It takes the data (email, password) and creates a record in the database.
 If that is sucess, it redirects to the /api/login route.
 If it is not successful, for instance if the email is already in the database, it returns an error.